Kartoplia1/SelfAssessment/Skills/Programming.md

 ## Programming fundamental concepts

 - Syntax and concepts
-  - value 🖐️ used
+  - value: 🖐️ used
   - identifier
-  - variable 🖐️ used
+  - variable: 🖐️ used
-  - constant 🖐️ used
+  - constant: 🖐️ used
-  - scalar 🖐️ used
+  - scalar: 🖐️ used
-  - literal 🖐️ used
+  - literal: 🖐️ used
-  - expression 🖐️ used
+  - expression: 🖐️ used
   - heap
-  - function 🖐️ used
+  - function: 🖐️ used
-  - procedure 🖐️ used
+  - procedure: 🖐️ used
-  - method 🖐️ used
+  - method: 🖐️ used
-  - class 🖐️ used
+  - class: 🖐️ used
   - prototype
-  - event 🖐️ used
+  - event: 🖐️ used
-  - type 🎓 known
+  - type: 🎓 known
-  - primitive types 🎓 known
+  - primitive types: 🎓 known
   - reference types
-  - flag 🖐️ used
+  - flag: 🖐️ used
   - lexical scope
   - code block
   - conditions
-  - loops 🖐️ used
+  - loops: 🖐️ used
   - assignment
   - regular expression
-  - interface 🖐️ used
+  - interface: 🖐️ used
   - contract
   - module
   - call stack
 - Functions
-  - signature 🎓 known
+  - signature: 🎓 known
-  - argument🎓 known
+  - argument: 🎓 known
-  - parameter 🎓 known
+  - parameter: 🎓 known
   - pure function
-  - lambda expression 🖐️ used
+  - lambda expression: 🖐️ used
   - side effects
   - closure
   - partial application
   - curry
   - higher order
-  - recursion 🖐️ used
+  - recursion: 🖐️ used
-  - callback 🖐️ used
+  - callback: 🖐️ used
-  - listener 🖐️ used
+  - listener: 🖐️ used
   - compose
   - pipe
   - memoize